How to Recreate Jon Hopkins’ Emerald Rush Synth Sound in Ableton Live

 -

-On its own, it will sound flat — but the effects will bring it to life.
+On its own, this will sound flat, but the effects will transform it.

-Step 2 — Add a Gate for Rhythmic Chopping
+Step 2 — How Do You Use a Gate for Rhythmic Chopping?

 -